Pan-seared tilapia with a sweet and spicy rub delivers flaky, tender, perfectly seasoned tilapia in less than 15 minutes.

-How to Pan Sear Tilapia
+How to Pan Fry Tilapia

 - Season both sides of the tilapia with the seasoning blend.

-- Heat oil in non-stick skillet over medium-high heat.
-You want a relatively high heat, so that the fish sears in the oil instead of absorbing the oil.
+- Heat oil in a non-stick skillet over medium-high heat.
+You want relatively high heat so that the fish sears in the oil instead of absorbing the oil.

-It is never a good idea to try to pan fry anything frozen.
+It is never a good idea to try to pan-fry anything frozen.
 One, you won't be able to achieve a golden crust on the tilapia (or whatever you are cooking) and the seasoning will not adhere well to frozen meat.
-Secondly, you can easily burn yourself if you place a piece of frozen meat into hot oil, as immediately frozen crystals will begin to defrost and cause the oil to splatter up at you.
+Secondly, you can easily burn yourself if you place a piece of frozen meat into the hot oil, as immediately frozen crystals will begin to defrost and cause the oil to splatter up at you.

-Chili Lime Pan Seared Tilapia with Apple Salsa
+Chili Lime Pan-Seared Tilapia

 - 1 tablespoon chili powder